 The world of CPUs has been taken by storm since the arrival of AMD Ryzen processors, with each new generation bringing important performance enhancements, while Intel was somewhat stuck and trying to react from a sitting position.
 That situation finally changed with the release of Intel's 12th-gen Core CPUs based on the Alder Lake architecture, some of which have grabbed our top picks.

-With readers constantly asking us which CPU they should buy and after all the extensive testing you're familiar with, TechSpot's CPU buying guide narrows things down to a few recommendations you can trust and follow.
+With readers constantly inquiring about which CPU they should buy, and after all the extensive testing you're familiar with, the TechSpot CPU buying guide narrows things down to a handful of recommendations you can trust.

 Best Extreme Desktop CPU

-The easiest choice we've had to make, when 16 cores won't cut it or you need more lanes than Interstate 10, then AMD's Threadripper is what you’re after.
-With AMD yet to announce the Threadripper 5000 series, you're still buying the Zen 2 series which includes the 64-core 3990, 32-core 3970X, and 24-core 3960X, all beasts in their own right.
+If 16-cores won't cut it for you, then your next option is to dig deep and cough up some first car money for a 3rd-gen Threadripper CPU.
+With AMD yet to announce the Threadripper 5000 series, you're limited to the Zen 2 processors which include the 64-core 3990X, 32-core 3970X and 24-core 3960X, all of which are beasts in their own right.

 Best Value for Productivity

 When it comes to productivity and core-heavy workloads, the best mainstream desktop processors are either Core i9 or Ryzen 9 tiers.
 From AMD, the $500 5900X and $700 5950X are best, and from Intel, the Core i9-12900K for $620.